 - All camping gear and kitchen utensils

-- 1 expert trek leader or Hire Raj along with local assistant
+- One expert trek leader or Hire Raj along with a local assistant

-- All meals (the best and healthiest food in the whole of the Himalaya)
+- All meals (the best and healthiest food in the whole of the Himalayas)

 - Pack animals to carry all gear and food on the trek

-- 1 satellite phone in case of emergency
+- One satellite phone in case of emergency

 - Insurance for crew and pack animals